collective/collective.developermanual/source/tutorials/source.rst

 How to host Plone
 ========================================================

-* You need at a least virtual private server with 512 MB RAM.
+* You need at a least a virtual private server with 512 MB RAM.
   Shared hosting is a no go.
   See the reference on
   `Plone system requirements <http://plone.org/documentation/kb/plone-system-requirements>`_.